d-khan/dslabs/linked-lists/Linked lists.md

 # Linked lists

-The following contents are in draft mode as I could not find time to finalize and include them in my book.
+The following contents coveres the basic of Linked-List DS.

 - Linked lists are extensions to arrays and perform better than arrays in some but not all scenarios.**